MohamedJaber/Online-Store-App--Swift-/README.md

 #  Online Store App with Swift

+## If you want to use the app clone it, and install the pods.
 ## 1. Introduction
   The application represents an online shopping application and was designed to present a solution that allows users to search, add to cart and buy different items presented by the seller.
   The items are contained inside different categories, and each item can provide photos, the name, the price and the description of the product.